laberning/openrowingmonitor/docs/README.md

 ### Rowing Metrics

 Open Rowing Monitor implements a physics model to simulate the typical metrics of a rowing boat based on the pull on the handle.
 The physics model can be tuned to the specifics of a rower by changing some model parameters in the configuration file, where we also provide these settings for machines known to us.
+The underlying V1 physics engine has been validated against a Concept2 PM5 in 250 sessions (totalling 1.8 million meters), and results deviate less than 0.05% for every rowing session.

 Open Rowing Monitor can display the following key metrics on the user interface: